snyk-community/sdr-bootstrap-prepack/README.md

 #### Authentication mechanism

 Now we can back to the Structor workspace.
-Find on the home page a warning note about the server: we already did start the server, and it's left to authenticate to the service.
+Find on the home page a warning note about the server: we already did start the server, and it's left to sign in to the service.

 The project has already implemented an authentication by token with Spring Security.
 There is one user account in service (this account is created by default while server is starting, to remove or change this bahaviour remove or change `server/src/main/resources/import.sql` file accordingly).
 By default access to all exposed REST endpoints is closed.